Our director, Sue Plumb Takamoto, tells the story of how Nozomi Project got started:

 October 2, 2012 we officially began the Nozomi Project, selling our accessories worldwide and paying women an hourly salary to work.
 We couldn't make long-term promises, but our desire was that this would be a chance for women to find employment, community, dignity, and hope.

 We have learned so much from our failures and our successes!
 We remain committed to balancing the two most important aspects of what we do: successful business and effective community.
-Teamwork is one of our core values.
+Collaboration is one of our core values.
 One necklace usually is made through the collective work of about eight different team members.

 We are committed to helping each staff grow personally and professionally.